LSSTDESC/firecrown/firecrown/likelihood/gauss_family/statistic/README.md

 The Number Counts statistics object needs to be initialized with a SACC file in the right format.
 An example of how to create a file in such format can be found in `firecrown/examples/number_counts/Generating Cluster Data.ipynb`.
 Here we discuss how the file must be created.

-The user must provide a SACC file that only has one tracer, which shall be called `cluster_counts_true_mass`.
+The user must provide a SACC file that has at least one tracer that shall be called `cluster_counts_true_mass`.
 So far, firecrown only has the implementation for real mass and real redshift.
 More options will be provided in the future.
 The tracer must be added as being the type `misc` and should be created with a directory to be added under `metadata`.

 The metadata dictionary must be created with:
 *`Mproxy_type: 'true_mass'`.
 A `str` that represents the type of proxy.
 So far there is only the `true_mass` option.
 *`Mproxy_edges : m_edges`.
 A `list` of `floats` with the proxy bins.
+The mass should be in logaritimic scale, that is, log(M), being M in units of solar mass.
 *`z_type : 'true_redshift'`.
 A string that represents the type of redshift.
 So far there is only the `true_redshift` option.
 *`z_edges : z_edges`.
 A `list` of `floats` with the redshift bins.
 *`sky_area: 439.78986`.
 A `float` with the sky area.
+Units of degrees.

 With the metadata, the `add_tracer` function must be called as
 ```
 s_count.add_tracer('misc', 'cluster_counts_true_mass', metadata=metadata).
 ```

  Having the tracer, the user must call the `add_data` function for all the data points using the same tracer.
 The data should be the number of clusters in each bin of redsfhit and proxy.
-The order of the data is really important: the user must add the data for each redshift bin and then for the proxy bins.
-Example, for 3 bins of mass: data1 = (z_bin=0, proxy_bin = 0), data2 = (z_bin=0, proxy_bin = 1), data3 =(z_bin=0, proxy_bin = 2), data4 = (z_bin=1, proxy_bin = 0), etc.
+The order of the data is really important: the user must add the data for each redshift bin iterating then over the proxy bins, that is, filling a row-major (z, proxy) matrix.

 The function to call the data must be such as
 ```
 cluster_count = sacc.standard_types.cluster_mass_count_wl